ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-Force_Fields_and_Interactions.md

  $C12=4\epsilon\sigma^{12},C6=4\epsilon\sigma^{6}$

+#### The Buckingham potential
+The Buckingham potential replaces the repulsive $$r^{-12}$$ term in Lennard-Jones potential by exponential function of distance:

+$V_{BU}(r)=Aexp(-Br) -\frac{C6}{r^{6}}$

+Exponential function describes electron density more realistically but it is computationally more expensive to calculate.
+While using Buckingham potential there is a risk of "Buckingham Catastrophe", the condition when at short-range electrostatic attraction artificially overcomes the repulsive barrier and collision between atoms occurs.
+This can be remedied by the addition of $$r^{-12}$$ term.

+#### The Combining rules
 To describe all *LJ* interactions in a simulations system the matrix of the pairwise interactions is constructed.
 The *LJ* interactions between different types of atoms are computed by combining the *LJ* parameters.
 Different force fields use different combining rules.

-### The Combining rules

 **Geometric mean:**